Video Guide to the Cross Stitch Calculator

 How Many Inches for the Border?

 The border is the amount of fabric between the stitching space and the frame.
+This portion of the fabric is visible after you’ve framed the project.
 This is easier to answer of you have some idea of how you will finish your cross stitch project.

 When in doubt, use 3 inches.